getredash/website/src/pages/kb/data-sources/amazon-athena-setup.md

 In Redash, in the New Data Source page select "Athena" as the data source type and fill out the details using the information from the previous step:

-  * AWS Access Key and AWS Secret Key are the ones from the previous step.
+  * **AWS Access Key** and **AWS Secret Key** are the ones from the previous step.
-  * AWS Region is the region where you use Amazon Athena.
+  * **AWS Region** is the region where you use Amazon Athena.
-  * S3 Staging Path is the bucket Amazon Athena uses for staging/query results, you might have created it already if you used Amazon Athena from AWS console - simply copy the same path.
+  * **S3 Staging Path** is the bucket Amazon Athena uses for staging/query results, you might have created it already if you used Amazon Athena from AWS console - simply copy the same path.

 ![](/assets/images/docs/gitbook/athena_data_source.png)

-## Run a Query

-Woohoo, you did it!
-Now that everything's set up, you can query your data with Amazon Athena :)
+{% callout info %}

+If you have trouble refreshing the Athena data source schema, toggle **Use Glue Data Catalog** under the Additional Settings menu.

+{% endcallout %}

 ## Troubleshooting